 There was this group of 4 people in my college who used to code super fast and score the top position in almost every coding contest.
 They used to code and submit while we were busy reading the questions and trying to understand the problem.
 One of the guys from the group didn’t even know what a computer was until he came to college.
 It was a wonderful thing to see him become such a great coder.
 That inspired me to do something extraordinary as well.

-I used to practice on InterviewBit.
+I used to practice coding interview questions on InterviewBit.
 The best part of practicing on IB was the question quality.
 The content was highly structured.
 So whenever any on-campus placement used to take place, I made sure to solve as many problems as possible on IB.

 One day while solving problems on IB, I saw a banner about Scaler Academy batch launch.
 I applied for the academy entrance test without giving a second thought.